jnpaulson/IntroDataSci/projects/project_1.md

 There are a number of ways you can use SQL to interact with this dataset:

 1) Using the `sqlite3` command line interface.
-For example, given the running Docker container for class, you can start a `sqlite3` connection by running the following on your host machine:
+For example, given the running Docker container for class, you can start a `sqlite3` command line session by running the following on your host machine:

 {% highlight bash %}
 docker exec -i -t -u rstudio ids sqlite3 /home/ids_materials/lahman_sqlite/lahman2014.sqlite
 {% endhighlight %}

+There you can run SQL queries on the database.
 You can see documentation for the `sqlite3` command line interface here:
 [https://www.sqlite.org/cli.html](https://www.sqlite.org/cli.html).

 2) Using the `dplyr` R package: